-Each investor which confirms its agreement to Liberum, Fidante Capital, Stone Mountain and Pershing Securities Limited ("PSL") acting as settlement agent of Fidante Capital in connection with the Initial Placing and/or any Subsequent Placing to subscribe for Ordinary Shares and/or C Shares under the Initial Placing and/or any Subsequent Placing (as applicable) (for the purposes of this Part XII, a "Placee") will be bound by these terms and conditions and will be deemed to have accepted them.
+Each investor which confirms its agreement to Liberum, to subscribe for Ordinary Shares under the Placing (for the purposes of this Part VIII, a "Placee") will be bound by these terms and conditions and will be deemed to have accepted them.

-Each of the Company and/or any Placing Agent, as applicable, may require a Placee to agree to such further terms and/or conditions and/or give such additional warranties and/or representations as it (in its absolute discretion) sees fit and/or may require any such Placee to execute a separate placing letter (for the purposes of this Part XII, a "Placing Letter").
-The terms of this Part XII will, where applicable, be deemed to be incorporated into that Placing Letter.
+Each of the Company and/or Liberum, as applicable, may require a Placee to agree to such further terms and/or conditions and/or give such additional warranties and/or representations as it (in its absolute discretion) sees fit and/or may require any such Placee to execute a separate placing letter (for the purposes of this Part VIII, a "Placing Letter").
+The terms of this Part VIII will, where applicable, be deemed to be incorporated into that Placing Letter.

-2. Agreement to Subscribe for Ordinary Shares/C Shares
+2. Agreement to Subscribe for Ordinary Shares

-Conditional on, amongst other things: (i) Initial Admission occurring and becoming effective by 8.00 a.m. on or prior to 16 December 2016 (or such later time and/or date, not being later than 8.00 a.m. on 23 December 2016, as the Company, Liberum, Fidante Capital and the Investment Manager may agree) or the relevant Programme Admission occurring in respect of any Subsequent Placing not later than 8.00 a.m. on such date as may be agreed between the Company, the Investment Manager and the relevant Placing Agents prior to the closing of the Subsequent Placing, not being later than 20 November 2017; (ii) in the case of any issue under a Subsequent Placing, to the extent required by the Prospectus Rules and FSMA, a valid supplementary prospectus being published by the Company; (iii) the Placing Agreement becoming otherwise unconditional in all respects (other than in respect of any condition regarding Initial Admission or any Programme Admission (as the case may be)) in relation to the relevant issue and not having been terminated in accordance with its terms on or before 8.00 a.m. on the date of the Initial Admission or the relevant Programme Admission, as applicable; and (iv) the relevant Placing Agent confirming to the Placees their allocation of Ordinary Shares or C Shares, as applicable, a Placee agrees to become a member of the Company and agrees to subscribe for those Ordinary Shares and/or C Shares allocated to it by the relevant Placing Agent at the Issue Price or the applicable Placing Programme Price (as the case may be).
+Conditional on, amongst other things: (i) Admission occurring and becoming effective by 8.00 a.m. on or prior to 1 May 2015 (or such later time and/or date, not being later than 8.00 a.m. on 29 May 2015, as the Company and Liberum may agree); (ii) the Placing Agreement becoming otherwise wholly unconditional in all respects and not having been terminated in accordance with its terms at any time prior to Admission; (iii) the Minimum Gross Proceeds being raised pursuant to the Issue; and (iv) Liberum confirming to the Placees their allocation of Ordinary Shares, a Placee agrees to become a member of the Company and agrees to subscribe for those Ordinary Shares allocated to it by Liberum at the Issue Price.
 To the fullest extent permitted by law, each Placee acknowledges and agrees that it will not be entitled to exercise any remedy of rescission at any time.
 This does not affect any other rights the Placee may have.